 Breaking off a Single Event

-When you are viewing an instance of an event on your site, if you have the Admin Toolbar enabled you should see an “Edit Event” link in the toolbar.
-Upon hovering over this link, a drop down menu should appear with a few options, one of which is “Break from Series.”
-See this screenshot for reference:
+When you are viewing an instance of an event on your site, if you have the Toolbar enabled in your WordPress user settings, you should see an Edit Event link in the toolbar.
+Upon hovering over this link, a drop-down menu should appear with a few options.
+Select Break from Series.

 Breaking off a Batch of Events

-To do this, go to the “Events” page in your site’s wp-admin and locate event at which you want to split up the series.
-Hover over the title of this event, and look for the Edit Upcoming link.
+To do this, navigate to Events from your WordPress sidebar.
+In your listing of events, locate the event at which you want to split up the series.
+Hover over the title of this event and look for the Edit Upcoming link.

-When is this “Edit Upcoming” link useful?
-Well, say you have an event that runs for a whole year.
+When might splitting your event series in this manner be useful?
+Let’s say you have an event that runs for a whole year.
 It happens every Friday at 7pm.
-Then about four months into the year, things change and the event gets shifted back to 8pm every Friday.
-If the change is going into effect on April 1st, for example then you could go to the April 1st event and use the “Edit Upcoming” feature to make this event and every event after it start at 8pm instead of 7pm.
+Then, about four months into the year, things change, and the event gets shifted back to 8pm every Friday.
+For example, if the change is going into effect on April 1st, you could go to the April 1st event and use the Edit Upcoming feature to make this event and every event after it start at 8pm instead of 7pm.